Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.ContainerScan.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.ACR.ContainerScan/
 ---

-# Scan Container Registry images
+# Container Registry images are not scanned regularly for vulnerabilities

 ## SYNOPSIS

-Enable vulnerability scanning for container images.
+Container images or their base images may have vulnerabilities discovered after they are built.

 ## DESCRIPTION